-North Carolina mom, teens went into high school and assaulted girl in her classroom, authorities say
+North Carolina mom, teens went into high school and assaulted a girl in her classroom, authorities say

 Guilford County Schools didn’t immediately respond to a request for comment.

-The mother and the 18-year-old who participated in the fight are expected to be charged with misdemeanor assault, inciting a riot and first-degree trespassing while the six minor students will be charged on a juvenile petition, WGHP Fox 8 reported.
+The mother and the 18-year-old are expected to be charged with misdemeanor assault, inciting a riot and first-degree trespassing while the six minor students will be charged on a juvenile petition, WGHP Fox 8 reported.

 Students who aren’t Southern Guilford High students could face first-degree trespassing charges, Hall told WRAL.